-The International Journal of Transpersonal Studies (IJTS) is a semi-annual peer-reviewed academic journal encouraging empirical research on topics in transpersonal, integral and whole person approaches to psychology and related fields.
-As the largest and most accessible journal in the transpersonal field, and the only transpersonal journal listed by Scopus, IJTS is a highly influential publication within its sub-field of psychology.
-IJTS is read in over 180 countries and 30 dependencies or territories, and its readership is reflected in about 100,000 article downloads per year by more than 50,000 total users.
+The International Journal of Transpersonal Studies (IJTS) is a biannual peer-reviewed academic journal encouraging empirical research on topics in transpersonal, integral, humanistic, positive, and other whole person approaches to psychology and related fields.
+As the largest and most accessible journal in the transpersonal field, and the only transpersonal journal listed by Scopus, IJTS is a highly influential publication within its area of psychology.
+IJTS is read in 185 countries and 39 dependencies or territories, and its readership is reflected in about 200,000 total article downloads per year.

 Preliminaries